charvi-rajput/musicapi-docs/docs/overview/what-is-api.md

 - RESTful Architecture
 - Written in YAML
 - JSON-formatted requests and responses
-- Secured with Basic authentication
+- Secured with Basic authorization